TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 22/2 Samuel 22.17.md

 ---

-He sent from on high, he took me; He drew me out of many waters;
+He sent from on high and he took me.
+He drew me out of many waters.